 Author: Peter Miller

 In addition to experiencing ongoing difficulties with emotions and behavior in Borderline Personality Disorder (BPD), there are also certain patterns of thought that tend to get formed and influence the extent to which emotions and behavior remain a problem.
-These patterns of thought tend to be biased, meaning that the thoughts do not account for many details of the lived experience and tend to be an oversimplification… to overlook things.
+These patterns of thought tend to be biased, meaning that the thoughts do not account for many details of the lived experience and tend to be an oversimplification (overlooking things).
 Said another way, these types of thoughts neglect to incorporate objective facts that are relevant to the here and now (to reality).

-As long as we are living and thinking, there is always the potential for experiencing these kinds of distorted thoughts, and therefore also to experience all of the emotional side-effects that come from thoughts.
+As long as we are living and thinking, there is always the potential for experiencing these kinds of distorted thoughts, and likewise, to experience all of the emotional side-effects that come from the thoughts.
 It could happen in both awake-time and sleep-time.
-All that needs to occur is an event, or a thought or memory of an event, such that a person tends to “make meaning” of the event (to start thinking about it).
+All that needs to occur is an event, or a thought or memory of an event, such that a person starts to “make meaning” of the event… to start thinking about it.

-Many of the thoughts that we experience may have some association with parts of our past, such that we may be inclined to interpret new events according to the ways we first experienced people and the world, healthy or unhealthy as they may be.
-So for instance, if we were constantly blamed for things that weren’t our fault when we were young (say by an authority figure, like a parent) we may have an ongoing tendency to take blame for situations that (in fact) are not so simple to settle.
-It therefore may be considered “self-defeating” to impulsively assume blame when further analysis of life situations might paint an entirely different picture, or suggest many possible avenues of accountability.
+Many of the thoughts that we experience may have some association with parts of our past, such that we may be inclined to interpret new events according to the ways we first experienced people and the world (healthy or unhealthy as they may have been).
+So for instance, if we were constantly blamed for things that weren’t our fault when we were young (say by an authority figure, like a parent), then we may have an ongoing tendency to take blame for situations that in fact are not so simple to settle.
+It therefore may be considered “self-destructive” to impulsively assume blame when further analysis of life situations and fact gathering might paint an entirely different picture, or suggest many possible avenues of accountability.

-The strange thing about self-defeating beliefs (again such as chronic self-blame, or believing that problems are bound to be your fault) is that people actually start to get accustomed to the beliefs and even want to hold on to them.
-To act in ways that do not support the beliefs may in fact induce lots of anxiety!
-And you’ll see why…
+The strange thing about self-destructive beliefs (such as chronic self-blame or believing that problems are bound to be your fault) is that people actually start to get accustomed to the beliefs and even want to hold on to them.
+To act in ways that do not support the beliefs after they get formed may induce lots of anxiety!

-Assumption of blame, for instance, may have been used as a way to make sense of the world in a particular time and place.
-It may likewise have provided a way “to stay safe” from authority figures who may otherwise have become extremely abusive… perhaps rejecting or demeaning, or even physically harmful… if the blame wasn’t assumed.
-Problems with these sorts of beliefs may arise, however, because a person tends to assume the beliefs are needed for ALL times and places of life (even into adulthood and long after childhood is over).
+Assumption of blame may have been used as a way to survive a particular time and place.
+For instance, it might have provided a way “to stay safe” from authority figures who were extremely abusive… perhaps rejecting or demeaning (or even physically harmful) if the blame wasn’t assumed.
+To assume blame in ALL times and places of life after such an experience in development would not be uncommon for a person with BPD, even long after childhood has passed.

-Being assertive in adulthood is a very important skill so as to solve problems and get needs met, although it may be extremely difficult for someone with a self-blame belief pattern to do this.
-Being assertive means standing up for yourself, but according to a self-blame belief pattern that would be a very dangerous/risky thing to do because the assumed consequence is that something much more emotionally (or physically) painful will happen if the belief isn’t maintained.
+Being assertive in adulthood is a very important skill so as to solve problems and get needs met, although it may be extremely difficult for someone who has developed a self-blame belief pattern.
+Being assertive means standing up for yourself, but according to the self-blame belief pattern that would be a very dangerous/risky thing to do because it might result in experiencing emotional (or physical) pain similar to what happened in the past.

-Chronic judgments made towards the self in this type of scenario make a lot of sense.
-And if there is one thing that humans tend to prefer, that would be maintaining safety and returning to safety rather than making moves they believe may result in harm to self (or to others close to them).
-Considering the “authority figure” example portrayed here, perhaps you are starting to see how beliefs, thoughts, emotions, and anxiety may all play a role in a mental health issue, and in particular a Borderline Personality Disorder (BPD) experience.
+Chronic judgments made towards the self in this type of scenario therefore make a lot of sense.
+And if there is one thing that humans tend to prefer, that would be maintaining a sense of safety rather than making moves they believe may result in harm to self (or harm to others close to them).
+Considering the “authority figure” example portrayed above, perhaps you are starting to see how beliefs, thoughts, emotions, and anxiety are all intertwined and share connections in mental health issues like Borderline Personality Disorder (BPD).